Residue currents associated with weakly holomorphic functions: The Poincar e-Lelong formula

-Let $\pi : Z' \to Z$ be the normalization of $Z$.
+From now on, we assume that $f = (f_1,\dots,f_p)$ is weakly holomorphic defining a complete intersection.
+Let $\pi : Z' \to Z$ be the normalization of $Z$, so that in particular, $\pi$ is a finite proper holomorphic map.
 Since $f' = \pi^* f$ forms a complete intersection, \eqref{pl} holds for $f'$ in the normalization.
-Note that, since $\pi$ is the normalization of $Z$, $\pi$ is a finite proper holomorphic map and $\pi(V_i) = W_i$ are irreducible in $Z$.
+Note that, if $V_i$ are the irreducible components of $Z_{f'}$, then $W_i := \pi(V_i)$ are irreducible in $Z$.
 If $f : V \to W$ is a branched holomorphic cover with exceptional set $E$, we say that $f$ is a \emph{*-covering} if $W\setminus E$ is a connected manifold.
 In particular, this means that the sheet-number of $f$ is constant outside the exceptional set.
 By the Andreotti-Stoll theorem, see \cite{Loj}, if $f : V \to W$ is a finite proper holomorphic map, $V$ has constant dimension and $W$ is irreducible, then $f$ is a *-covering.
-Hence, if $V \subset Z'$ is an irreducible component of $Z_{f'}$ and we consider $\pi|_V : V \to W$, where $W = \pi(V)$, it is a finite proper holomorphic map satisfying the conditions required for the Andreotti-Stoll theorem.
+If $V \subset Z'$ is an irreducible component of $Z_{f'}$ and we consider $\pi|_V : V \to W$, where $W = \pi(V)$, it is a finite proper holomorphic map satisfying the conditions required for the Andreotti-Stoll theorem.
 Hence, there exists an integer $k$ such that $\pi|_V$ is a $k$-sheeted finite branched holomorphic covering.
 Thus $\pi_* \alpha [V] = k\alpha [W]$.
 For $f = (f_1,\cdots,f_p)$ a weakly holomorphic mapping forming a complete intersection, we define the left-hand side of \eqref{pl} as the push-forward of the corresponding current in the normalization.
 Thus, since we have by \eqref{pl} that

 we have proved the following. \begin{thm} Let $f = (f_1,\cdots,f_p)$ be a weakly holomorphic mapping forming a complete intersection.
 Then

 where $\beta_i \in \mathbb{N}$ and $W_i$ are the irreducible components of $W = Z_f$.
 More explicitly, if $[Z_{f'}] = \sum \alpha_i [V_i]$ and say $V_{i_1},\cdots,V_{i_k}$ are the sets $V_j$ such that $\pi(V_j) = W_i$, then $\beta_i = \sum k_{i_j}\alpha_{i_j}$, where $k_j$ is the number of elements in a generic fiber of $\pi|_{V_j}$. \end{thm}